 Everyone feels tired sometimes.
-This is a normal part of life and it happens for all sorts of reasons such as not sleeping well or being very busy all day.
-Usually people feel much better after resting or sleeping.
+This is a normal part of life and it happens for all sorts of reasons, such as not sleeping well or having a busy day.
+Usually, people feel much better after resting or sleeping.
 Fatigue after stroke is different: you may feel constantly weary, tired and lacking energy or strength.
-These feelings and symptoms are present even after a rest or sleep.
+These feelings and symptoms stay present even after a rest or sleep.

-The cause of fatigue after stroke is not clear even though it affects about 50% of people who have experienced a stroke.
+The cause of fatigue after stroke is not clear, even though it affects about 50% of people who have experienced a stroke.
 It may be a combination of damage to the brain and the stress and effort associated with adjusting to a new life situation.
-After stroke, almost all activities including walking and talking require extra energy and attention.
-Brain function may be less 'efficient' than before.
+After stroke, almost all activities, including walking and talking, require extra energy and attention.